IronVelo/wolf-crypto/wolf-crypto/tests/README.md

 The next steps are:

-1. Create SHA-1 Monte Carlo Tests
+1. [X] Create SHA-1 Monte Carlo Tests
-2. Create parser for other forms of tests
+2. [X] Create parser for other forms of tests
-3. Create tests for each hashing function using aforementioned parser
+3. [X] Create tests for each hashing function using aforementioned parser
-4. Create augmented MCT parser for SHAKE
+4.  [ ] Create augmented MCT parser for SHAKE
-5. Create SHAKE MCT tests
+5.  [ ] Create SHAKE MCT tests

-<a id="org9f8e928"></a>

-## FOSS Test Module?

-Other implementations of hash functions (to the extent of my knowledge) in Rust do not leverage these test suites by NIST.
-While I am not implying any of their implementations are incorrect, the suite of tests and the tools we have created for running these tests could be of value to them.

-<a id="org708ea71"></a>
+<a id="org596eab8"></a>

 ## Requirements To Run Tests